EvidentSecurity/esp-sdk-python/docs/StatsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **latest_for_teams**
-> PaginatedCollection latest_for_teams(filter=filter, page=page, include=include)
+> PaginatedCollection latest_for_teams(include=include, filter=filter, page=page)

-Stats for teams
+Statistics for teams

-A successful call to this API returns all the stats for the most recent report of each team accessible by the given API key
+A successful call to this API returns all the statistics for the most recent report of each team accessible by the given API key

 ### Example
 ```python